dancingwolfeyes/Ada-Dev/Application/Technical Reading Questions.md

-# 1. In "Laying the foundations", Ryan covers a number of steps that he'll walk through.
+### **1. In "Laying the foundations", Ryan covers a number of steps that he'll walk through.
 What are they?
-create the foundations of the subscription engine.
+Create the foundations of the subscription engine.**

 *create a brand new engine using the rails plugin new generator, which will create our engine and create a dummy application inside the engine.
 	-The dummy application inside the engine will be used to test the engine’s functionality, pretending for the duration of the tests that the engine is actually mounted inside a 	real application.